Bridge to Terabithia (2007 film): Plot

-The next morning, Ms. Edmunds, the music teacher who Jess has a crush on, calls to invite him on a one-on-one field trip to an art museum.
-When Jess returns home, his father reveals that Leslie died after hitting her head in the creek when the rope she used snapped.
+The next morning, Ms. Edmunds, the music teacher whom Jess has a crush on, calls to invite him on a one-on-one field trip to an art museum.
+When Jess returns home, Jack reveals that Leslie died after hitting her head and drowning in the creek when the rope she used snapped.
 Jess first denies it and runs to check on Leslie, but he notices the severed rope as well as emergency vehicles surrounding her house before eventually accepting her death.

 The following day, Jess and his parents visit the Burke family to pay their respects.
-Leslie's father Bill tells Jess that she loved him and thanks him for being the best friend she ever had since she never had friends at her old school.
-Jess feels overwhelming guilt for Leslie's death, lashing out at both Hoager and May Belle, and imagining the Dark Master from Terabithia chasing after him before breaking down into tears, but his father comforts and consoles him.
-Jess says Leslie is gone forever, but his father tells him she will never be as long as he keeps her memory alive.
+Leslie's father, Bill, tells Jess she loved him and thanks him for being the best friend she ever had, since she never had friends at her old school.
+When he returns to school, the bus driver gives Jess his condolences, but in class, Scott makes fun of Leslie's death, and Jess punches him for it, and his teacher, Mrs. Myers, sends him out into the hall.
+But instead of punishing him, Mrs. Myers comforts Jess about Leslie's death when she compares it to her husband's death.

+After school, Gary knocks Jess down for punching Scott, and Janice sticks up for Jess by punching Scott herself.
+Despite this, Jess feels overwhelming guilt for Leslie's death, and thinks he's hearing her voice calling him for help, but it turns out to be May Belle who he saves from falling off a log and he tells her to go home and pushes her to the ground.
+He then imagines the "Dark Master" from Terabithia chasing after him before breaking down into tears, but Jack comforts and consoles him by telling him to keep Leslie's memory alive.
 Jess decides to re-imagine Terabithia and builds a bridge across the river to welcome a new ruler.
-He apologizes to May Belle for snapping at her, then invites her to Terabithia and the siblings agree to rule together, with Jess as king and May Belle as the princess.
+He invites May Belle to Terabithia, and the siblings agree to rule together, with Jess as king and May Belle as the princess.